Modell Pure, 2 mg+0.035 mg 63 pcs

 With caution

-The potential risks and expected benefits of PDA use should be carefully weighed on a case-by-case basis if the following diseases/conditions and risk factors are present.
+The potential risk and expected benefit of using COCs should be carefully weighed in each specific case in the presence of the following diseases/conditions and risk factors.

-Risk factors for thrombosis: Smoking, obesity, dyslipoproteinemia, arterial hypertension, migraine, heart valve defects, prolonged immobilization, major surgery, extensive trauma, hereditary predisposition to thrombosis (thrombosis, blood clotting disorders, myocardial infarction or stroke at a young age in any immediate family member);
+– risk factors for the development of thrombosis: smoking, obesity, dyslipoproteinemia, arterial hypertension, migraine, heart valve defects, prolonged immobilization, major surgical interventions, extensive trauma, hereditary predisposition to thrombosis (thrombosis, blood clotting disorders, myocardial infarction or cerebrovascular accident at a young age in one of the immediate relatives);

-Diseases in which peripheral circulatory disorders may be noted: diabetes mellitus (or predisposition, such as unexplained glucosuria), SLE, impaired renal function, hemolytic-uremic syndrome, Crohn’s disease and NCD, varicose veins, superficial vein phlebitis;
+– diseases in which peripheral circulatory disorders may occur: diabetes mellitus (or a predisposition, for example, unexplained glycosuria), SLE, renal dysfunction, hemolytic-uremic syndrome, Crohn’s disease and UC, varicose veins, phlebitis of superficial veins;

 – hypertriglyceridemia;

-– family history of breast cancer or personal history of benign breast tumor;
+– a family history of breast cancer or a personal history of a benign breast tumor;

-– conditions that first appeared or worsened during pregnancy or on previous use of sex hormones (e.g., jaundice and/or pruritus associated with cholestasis, cholelithiasis, porphyria, Sydenham’s chorea, chloasma).
+– diseases that first appeared or worsened during pregnancy or against the background of previous use of sex hormones (for example, jaundice and/or itching associated with cholestasis, cholelithiasis, porphyria, Sydenham’s chorea, chloasma).

-Often: headache, depressed mood, mood changes, nausea, abdominal pain, weight gain, soreness and tightness in the mammary glands.
+Common: headache, depressed mood, mood changes, nausea, abdominal pain, weight gain, breast tenderness and tightness.

-Infrequent: migraine, vomiting, diarrhea, fluid retention in the body, increased mammary glands, rash, urticaria, decreased libido.
+Uncommon: migraine, vomiting, diarrhea, fluid retention, breast enlargement, rash, urticaria, decreased libido.

-Rare: hypersensitivity reactions, poor tolerance of contact lenses, decreased body weight, increased libido, vaginal discharge, mammary discharge, rash, erythema nodosum, erythema multiforme, pigment spots on the face (chloasma).
+Rarely: hypersensitivity reactions, poor tolerance to contact lenses, weight loss, increased libido, vaginal discharge, breast discharge, rash, erythema nodosum, erythema multiforme, age spots on the face (chloasma).

 The following serious side effects have been reported in women using combined oral contraceptives: